mikeizbicki/lab-goodreads2/README.md

 $ sh summarize_reviews.sh "The Name of the Wind" book to summarize is: The Name of the Wind
 ```
-Notice that quotation marks are necessary in order for the entire book name to be interpretted as a single parameter.
+Notice that quotation marks are necessary in order for the entire book name to be interpreted as a single parameter.
 ```
 $ sh summarize_reviews.sh The Name of the Wind book to summarize is: The